Classical Gymnasium in Zagreb: World War II

-Damage during the war in the 90s
+Croatian War of Independence

 The school's back yard was hit by an Orkan rocket on 2 May 1995 during the rocket attack on Zagreb in the Croatian War of Independence.
 The attack was noted in the trial judgement in the Martic case at the ICTY.
 The attack occurred during class-time which prevented many casualties which would have occurred had it been break-time, during which students roam the back yard on warm May days.
 The damage was soon repaired.

 Programme

 The program, lasting four years, is based on combining classical education, with emphasis on humanities (namely languages including Latin and Ancient Greek, philosophy, literature, history, fine arts, music and theatre), with sciences and extracurricular activities.